-Firstly, thank you very much for all your excellent questions and comments again this week, I hope you are enjoying the final week of the course, bringing together all of the scientific evidence we have looked at as the case has unfolded.
+Thank you very much for staying with us these past 6 weeks and for again all of your great comments and questions this week.
+I hope you are enjoying the final week of the course, bringing together all of the scientific evidence we have looked at as the case has unfolded.

-On the topic of presumptive testing for drugs, for all of these tests, there are a variety of substances that can cause false positive results on the tests, which means that the results of these tests cannot be used to definitely conclude that a substance is present.
+Silvana Camilleri asked about presumptive tests for the forensic identification of different substances.
+These types of test exist for both biological substances such as blood, saliva and semen, and for chemical substances such as drugs and explosives.
+All of these tests are based on a colour-change test that indicates whether a substance may be present or not.
+However, for all of these tests, there are a variety of substances that can cause false positive results on the tests, which means that the results of these tests cannot be used to definitely conclude that a substance is present.
 As such, a presumptive test cannot be reported formally, and a forensic scientist would not testify in court about the results of such a test.
-False positive results on presumptive tests for drugs have been reported, as a result of cross-reaction with drugs that are not illegal, including some prescription/pharmaceutical drugs, such as aspirin.
-In addition, some everyday substances give false positive results on these tests, for example Pritt stick glue gives a false positive on a test for cocaine, and nutmeg and thyme give false positive results on a cannabis test.
-The issue with this potential for false positive results means that presumptive tests cannot be relied upon, and more detailed confirmatory analysis needs to be carried out before a forensic scientist can conclude that a substance is present.
-The only time that a presumptive test result would be presented in court would be if the accused individual has admitted to possession of the drug tested for, and then this test would be admissible.
-In all other cases, a confirmatory test would be required, and this would usually be a GC-MS test.
-This relates to the question about TLC and GC-MS and why both tests are done.
-Whatever presumptive test is carried out is useful for indicating what substance may be present, and this also helps the drugs analyst to determine exactly how the confirmatory test will be done, so the TLC result can give an indication of what should be done as a follow up.
-The presumptive test is cheap, quick and simple and prevents the lab from having to use up more resources testing for different drug types using the confirmatory technique.
+False positive results on presumptive tests for drugs have been reported, as a result of cross-reaction with drugs that are not illegal, including some prescription drugs, such as aspirin.
+In addition, some everyday substances give false positive results on these tests, including, coffee, chocolate and soap.
+However, presumptive tests are a rapid, simple and cheap initial step that can help to identify what next steps should be used in the forensic testing process.
 However, if the lab had a trace drugs case, where there was only a very small amount of the drug, then they might well skip the presumptive test step and go straight to a confirmatory test.

 © University of Strathclyde